brian-ogilvie/accessibility-article/README.md

 Oops.

 See the problem?
 Our keyboard focus isn't where it belongs.
 It's stuck in the underlying app content.
-As you press TAB, you don't get the close button, you have to first tab through all of the links in the footer.
+As you press TAB, you don't get the close button.
+You have to first tab through all of the links in the footer.
 Imagine if our page was super complicated, with a bunch of links, menus, and buttons.
 That would take forever.
 If you were a user who relied on your keyboard without a mouse, you'd be pretty annoyed right now.
 Worse, if you relied on a screen reader (i.e. you couldn't actually see the page), you would have no way of knowing that this modal even existed right now.
-Your screen ready would go right on traversing the DOM as though nothing had changed.
+Your screen reader would go right on traversing the DOM as though nothing had changed.

 To fix this issue, it's time to write our first custom hook.
 First, if it doesn't already exist, create a `hooks` directory inside of `src`: